Montour family: Mary Montour

 Mary Montour was the daughter of French Margaret Montour.
 She married Kanaghragait (John Cook), called "The White Mingo" (died 1790).
 Mary was baptized in Philadelphia by a Catholic priest.
-In 1791, on the removal of the Moravian mission from New Salem (Petquotting) to Canada, Mary accompanied them.
+In 1791, when the Moravian mission moved from New Salem (Petquotting) to Canada, Mary accompanied them.
 She was fluent in "English, French, Mohawk (her mother tongue), Wyandot [Huron], Ottawa, Chippewa, Shawnese, and Delaware."